vishalghag/blog_app/README.md

 - **Lightbox Effect**: For blog post thumbnails.
 - **404 Page**: For handling non-existing routes.
 - **Hover Effects**: For blog post items.
+- **Typescript**: The benefits of type safety outweigh the additional complexity of the language.

 ## Figma Design